yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # Does my distro or DE work with this?
 Most likely.
 Any problems you will have are primarily going to be the desktop environment's fault, or your distro will not package the required dependencies.
-Here is a list of desktops and distributions that are known to work:
+Here is a list of desktops and distributions that are known to work

 Distributions:
-Arch Linux
+- Arch Linux
-Linux Mint
+- Linux Mint

 Desktops:
-Cinnamon (X11 only)
+- Cinnamon (X11 only)
-KDE Plasma (Wayland only)
+- KDE Plasma (Wayland only)
-Gnome (X11, Wayland untested)
+- Gnome (X11, Wayland untested)
-Xfce4 (X11, does not support Wayland yet)
+- Xfce4 (X11, does not support Wayland yet)
-Dwm (X11, does not support Wayland)
+- Dwm (X11, does not support Wayland)

 # How to compile